Tori Approximation of Families of Diagonally Invariant Measures: Introduction

 \subsection{Acknowledgments}

 The second author would like to express his deep gratitude to Uri Shapira for his support and encouragement.
 Without them, this paper would not exist.
-We thank Uri Shapira for bringing the main questions answered in this paper into our attention and for many intriguing discussions with him which contributed a lot to this paper.
+We thank Uri Shapira for bringing the main questions answered in this paper to our attention and for many intriguing discussions with him which contributed a lot to this paper.
 Moreover, the first author thanks Andreas Wieser and Elon Lindenstrauss for many fruitful discussions.
+The first author thanks the generous donation of Dr. Arthur A. Kaselemas.
 The second author acknowledges the support of ISF grants number 871/17.
-This work has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (Grant Agreement No. 754475).
+This work has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (Grant Agreement No. 754475), and ERC grant HomDyn, No. 833423.
 This work is part of the first author's Ph.D. thesis.